What does it mean to be bonded and insured?

 First, you’ll have to decide on the type of bond.
 Costs vary depending upon your profession and the type of bond you seek.

 Do you need liability insurance for your business?
 If so, you’re in luck.
-Thimble is a new, better type of insurance that’s on-demand.
+Thimble is a new, more flexible type of insurance.
 When you need insurance, you pay for it; when you don’t, you save.

-With Thimble, you can purchase a liability policy that goes by the hour, day, week, or month—it works when you do.
+With Thimble, you can purchase a liability policy by the job, month, or year—it works when you do.
 Your affordable plan can be tailored to your specific needs, timeline, and desired coverage limits.

 In a rush and need proof of insurance?

 Don’t leave your small business exposed.
-Instead, get covered with the help of Thimble.
+Instead, get covered with Thimble’s help.